dmstfctn/2020/content/related matters/3.2017-18/1.Offshore Investigation Vehicle/info.md

 ---
 title: Offshore Investigation Vehicle
-description: a corporate structure to explore tax havens
+description: A corporate structure to explore tax havens
 ---

 The _OFFSHORE INVESTIGATION VEHICLE_ was an international corporate structure set up to model offshore corporate financial practices and grasp their inner workings by engaging directly with tax havens.